daijingz/Algorithm-and-Design/README.md

 # Algorithm and Design
 Algorithm implementations and funny algorithm application programming works.
+This folder not only includes

 # Documentation
 * To see application programs and projects please see **Application** folder. (https://github.com/daijingz/Algorithm-and-Design/tree/main/Applications)